 When should I go to the GP?

 He or she may order a blood test right away.
-If Lyme disease tests are done up to 3 weeks after a tick bite, there is a good chance they will be negative because antibodies have not had time to form.
+If Lyme disease tests are done up to 6 weeks after a tick bite, there is a very real chance they will be negative because antibodies have not had time to form.
 If it is negative, the test MUST be repeated after 6 weeks.

 Some doctors do not know that they must re-test; if necessary, refer them to the current treatment guidelines on Lyme disease.
-If your GP refuses to send you for a repeat Lyme test, but you still have symptoms, we suggest you show him or her the full NHS guidelines.
+If your GP refuses to send you for a repeat Lyme test, but you still have symptoms, we suggest you show him or her the full guidelines issued by Public Health England.

-Do check our symptoms list to find out how many of the symptoms you have.
-You may wish to print the list to discuss with your doctor.
+Check our Lyme disease symptoms page.
+You may wish to print the page to discuss your symptoms with your doctor.

 Be prepared to explain to your doctor how severe and frequent each symptom that you have is, and to give specific examples of what you can no longer do as a result of having this symptom.
 For example, everyone gets headaches sometimes, but people with Lyme disease can get headaches that last 3 weeks at a time.
 Everyone feels tired sometimes, but people with Lyme disease are sometimes too tired to eat food or sit and watch a film on TV.
 Everyone forgets things sometimes, but people with Lyme disease sometimes forget the way to the office where they work, or forget the faces of friends and fail to recognise them.